Enable/Disable "how ask works"

 To diagnose tonsillitis, your doctor may look closely inside your throat, feel your neck, take your temperature and/or perform a throat swab.

 Most cases of tonsillitis clear on their own within about a week without the need for antibiotics.
-Over-the-counter pain-relief medications such as paracetamol or ibuprofen (but not aspirin), saltwater gargles and soothing liquids or lozenges may be enough. …
+Over-the-counter pain-relief medications such as acetaminophen or ibuprofen (but not aspirin), saltwater gargles and soothing liquids or lozenges may be enough. …

 If you have recurrent tonsillitis, or enlarged tonsils which cause breathing difficulties or other issues, your doctor may refer you to discuss tonsil surgery with an ear, nose and throat (ENT) specialist.